facebook/react-native-website/docs/textinput.md

 ---

-### `autoCompleteType`
+### `autoComplete`

 Specifies autocomplete hints for the system, so it can provide autofill.
 On Android, the system will always attempt to offer autofill by using heuristics to identify the type of content.
-To disable autocomplete, set `autoCompleteType` to `off`.
+To disable autocomplete, set `autoComplete` to `off`.

-Possible values for `autoCompleteType` are:
+Possible values for `autoComplete` are:

 - `off`
 - `username`